Frequently asked questions

 No. They open the meeting link in a browser and reply there.

-The organizer chooses the final time. meetn helps the organizer see which option works best.
+The organizer chooses the final time.
+AgreeOnTime helps the organizer see which option works best.

 The organizer can still see who is missing.
 If a missing person is required, the meeting should not be treated as confirmed until that person responds.

-Usually no. meetn is best for one-off meetings where a smaller group needs to coordinate across busy schedules.
+Usually no. AgreeOnTime is best for one-off meetings where a smaller group needs to coordinate across busy schedules.

 There is a free plan and a paid plan.
 Free covers the core workflow.
-Paid adds more meeting capacity, system-sent initial invites, and branding.
+Paid adds more meeting capacity, system-sent initial invites, and custom organizer branding.